 Volume Manufacturing: We foresee not only needing to deliver a high quality product, but also needing to deliver it at an exceptionally high volume.
 We anticipate a steep learning curve as we exit prototyping and enter volume manufacturing.
 We are preparing for this by being thoughtful about design for manufacturing, system safety, reliability, quality, and other production planning.”

-At the enterprise level, Figure is likely to adopt established hardware contracts, with multi-year Hardware-as-a-Service (HaaS) or Robotics-as-a-Service (RaaS).
-This approach will serve as the primary revenue stream from enterprise clients seeking large-scale labor solutions over the viable lifetimes of Figure’s robots.
+At the enterprise level, Figure is likely to adopt established hardware contracts, with multi-year Hardware as a Service (HaaS) or Robotics as a Service (RaaS).
+This approach will serve as the primary revenue stream from enterprise clients seeking large-scale labor solutions over the viable lifetimes of their robots.

-As a vertically integrated hardware manufacturer and software developer, Figure believes its most fitting consumer comparison is Tesla.
+As a vertically integrated hardware manufacturer and software developer, Figure’s most fitting consumer comparison is Tesla.
 The consumer business model may mirror Tesla’s approach, combining one-time hardware sales with monthly or annual subscriptions for accompanying software sold directly to consumers.

 Traction